elastic/apm-nodejs-http-client/README.md

 - `transaction` - A transaction object that can be serialized to JSON
-- `callback` - Callback is called when the `transaction` have been flushed to the underlying stream
+- `callback` - Callback is called when the `transaction` have been flushed to the underlying system

 ### `client.sendError(error[, callback])`